PYBrulin/axone/README.md

     example_performer ..|> example_actuator : move_response(xy=x+y,yz=y+z,zx=z+X)
 ```

-A list of services or services can be registered by a node during initialization.
+Nodes can provide services that other nodes can call.
+Services are registered during node initialization.

 The list of services is passed as a dictionary to the `services` argument of the `Node` constructor.
 The dictionary must have the service name as the key or be passed a callable function directly.
 The value of each key must be a dictionary with the name of the arguments as the key and the type of the argument as the value.
 The callable function must take a single argument, which will be the request message.

 ```python
 from axone.node import Node